History of rail transport in Turkey explained

 Republican Period (1920–1950)

-In 1923, Turkish railways entered into what the Turkish State Railways term the "Republic Period", a "golden age" that lasted until 1950.
+In 1923, Turkish railways entered what the Turkish State Railways term the "Republic Period", a "golden age" that lasted until 1950.
 During this time, the railways that had already been created were repurposed to serve Turkish financial interests, prioritizing industrial growth in such industries as iron, steel and coal.
 In addition to claiming existing lines, the Turkish government extended lines into the previously underrepresented Central and Eastern areas of Turkey to achieve near balance.
 Between 1935 and 1945, emphasis was placed on construction of junction lines, to improve industrial connectivity and also strengthen national defense.
 As a result, distance of travel between various points was significantly shortened.

 During this period, the following main routes were constructed:

-According to the Turkish State Railways, beginning in 1950 the railways of Turkey were ignored and neglected as focus turned to highways.
-An article in Euroasia rail said that there was no full signaling in Turkey until 1950.[6]
+According to Turkish State Railways, beginning in 1950 the railways of Turkey were ignored and neglected as focus turned to highways.
+There was no full signaling in Turkey until 1950.[15]
 In the early part of the period, the improvement of the roadway system was conceived to support the rail system, but instead of the coordinated building of both road and rail structures intended, railroad constructed slowed dramatically.
-In the 1980s, the national transportation plan "1983–1993 Transportation Interim Planning" was adopted with a goal in part of decreasing highway transportation share from 72% to 36%, but the plan was abolished in 1986 without implementation.
-In 2002, only 4% of freight transported in Turkey traveled by rail, and only 2% of passenger travel was conducted by rail.
-Turkey is building with British loans a high speed railway.[7]

 Museums